interwap/devtools-fp07/README.md

-# camera-fp05
+# devtools-fp07
-A nifty custom android camera library for taking and cropping photos on the fly.
-Best suited for use on the fp05 mobile device.
+A nifty android utility library for working with near field communication (nfc), fingerprint reader and more on the fp07 device.
-Official release library for fgtit-fp05 device.
+Official release library for fgtit-fp07 device.

 Usage: